sean-hunter/ansible-setup/README.md

 ## Prerequsites

-These playbooks are written for ubuntu 16.04 (xenial) which is I believe what everyone is using.
+These playbooks are written for ubuntu 18 LTS (bionic) which is I believe what everyone is using.
 If you have a different version (or are not using Linux) they probably aren't for you.